Abdogouhmad/C-libary/README.md

 The ``_isdigit`` function is a variant of the isdigit function in C. It is used to determine if a given character, specified as an unsigned char, representsa decimal digit (0-9).
 The function returns a non-zero value if the character is a digit, and 0 otherwise.
 It is often used when character classification needs to be performed on unsigned characters, such as when working with ASCII or UTF-8 encoded strings.
 This function provides a convenient way to validate and manipulate character data in C programs that involve unsigned characters and digit recognition.
 ## memcpy
 The ``memcpy`` is a function in C that allows you to copy a block of memory from one location to another.
 It takes in three parameters: the destination memory block, the source memory block, and the number of bytes to copy.
 It performs a byte-by-byte copy of the data from the source to the destination.
 It is a low-level function and does not perform any checks for overlapping memory regions, so it should be used with caution to ensure that the memory addresses and sizes provided are valid.

+## bzero:
+The ``bzero`` function is used to set a block of memory to zero.
+It takes two parameters: a pointer to the memory block and the size of the block.
+It is commonly used to initialize memory buffers or reset memory regions before using them.
+This function is useful for security purposes when you want to clear sensitive data stored in memory.

+## memcmp:
+The ``memcmp`` function compares two memory blocks byte by byte.
+It takes three parameters: pointers to the two memory blocks to compare and the number of bytes to compare.
+The function returns an integer value indicating the relationship between the two memory blocks: 0 if the blocks are equal, a negative value if the first block is less than the second, and a positive value if the first block is greater than the second.
+This function is commonly used for comparing data structures, such as strings or arrays.

+## memset:
+The ``memset`` function is used to fill a block of memory with a specific value.
+It takes three parameters: a pointer to the memory block, the value to set, and the size of the block.
+It is often used to initialize arrays or set specific values in a memory region.
+This function is useful for tasks like initializing buffers or preparing memory for certain operations.

+## strdup:
+The ``strdup`` function creates a duplicate of a string by allocating memory and copying the contents of the original string.
+It takes a single parameter: a pointer to the string to duplicate.
+The function dynamically allocates memory for the new string and copies the content of the original string into it.
+The returned pointer points to the newly allocated memory.
+It is the responsibility of the caller to free the memory when it is no longer needed.
+This function is commonly used when you need to create a new string with the same content as an existing string.

+## strrchr:
+The ``strrchr`` function is used to find the last occurrence of a character in a string.
+It takes two parameters: a pointer to the input string and the character to search for.
+The function searches the string from the end and returns a pointer to the last occurrence of the character or NULL if the character is not found.
+This function is useful when you want to determine the position of the last occurrence of a specific character within a string.
+It can be used, for example, to extract the file extension from a file path.